ethz-coss/ethz-coss.github.io/_talks/Javier_Argota Sánchez-Vaquerizo.md

 ---
-name: Urban Planing the Unconventional, the Unintuitive, and the Unexpected
+name: Urban Planning the Unconventional, the Unintuitive, and the Unexpected
 speakers:
   - Javier Argota Sánchez-Vaquerizo
 categories:
   - Presentation
 ---

-Urban Planing the Unconventional, the Unintuitive, and the Unexpected
+Urban Planning the Unconventional, the Unintuitive, and the Unexpected